Embedded threads in par for you?

 My technological aside digressions

 Started 21Feb2024.
-Updated 01Sep2024 (ForeC).
+Updated 19Jun2025 (ForeC).
 This note is in group Technology.
 Observe Standard disclaimer.
 Intro: ..should not have been here These aside digressions are here because I don’t know where else to put them.
-They are all worthy of their own blog notes.
+They would all be worthy of their own blog notes.
 But since their contents is not my speciality I won’t pretend.
-I have […]
+I […]

 My Rust programming language notes

 New 29Apr2024.
 Updated 07Nov2024 (New style of References.
 [8] and those below in the list++.
 In work.
-This page is in group Technology I guess it’s a post where I try to understand its process/task model, and end up being somewhat sceptical of any potential usage on my behalf.
-Three rusts «Rust has been said […]
+This page is in group Technology I guess it’s a post where I try to understand its process model (or task model), and end up being somewhat sceptical of any potential usage on my behalf.
+Three rusts «Rust […]

 NTNU